DesiredDreams/DesiredDreams/README.md

-✧ Pup , Sprout , Nix , Micheal , Character cosplaying as rn ✧
+✧ Pup , Sprout , Nix , Micheal , Shadow milk/ Smc Character cosplaying as rn ✧

-✧ She/Her&He/Him or any but He/Him/His prefered
+✧ She/Her&He/Him or any but He/Him/His prefered ✧

 ✧ Mostly offtab so w2i!! ✧

-✧ Dnc my skins plsss just be creative ✧
+✧ Dnc my skins plsss just be creative urselffff ✧

-✧4 any more info read my strawpage !!✧
+✧ I mostly sit people im closer with im sorry if i just move away from you randomly or leave sometimes ✧

+✧ check my socials 4 more info !!! (prounounce page is still a wip guh) !!✧